 So, don’t lie to yourself.
-Don’t let yourself waste another minute pursuing things that won’t actually fulfill you.
+Don’t let yourself waste another minute pursuing what won’t actually fulfill you.

 Worst of all, by stealing your attention, the pursuit of pleasure prevents you from not only striving towards your potential, but from realizing the greater potential of long-term fulfillment.

-It’s not that we should ignore feelings of pleasure (no, those are there for a reason, usually 3), but it’s that pleasure isn’t the only thing to pay attention to—and it definitely isn’t the first priority of a good life.
+It’s not that we should ignore feelings of pleasure (no, those are there for a reason, usually 3), but it’s that pleasure isn’t the only focus in life—and it definitely isn’t the first priority of a good life.

 It’s a trap.
 We can do better.